clearlinux/clear-linux-documentation/source/openstack_block_storage.rst

 	# systemctl enable iscsid tgtd cinder-volume
 	# systemctl start iscsid tgtd cinder-volume

-Configuring a compute node to use Block Storage
+Configuring a Compute Node to use Block Storage
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Perform the following steps to enable a compute node to work with block
+Perform the following steps to enable a Compute Node to work with block
 storage:

 .. code:: text